Approximating Online Human Evaluation of Social Chatbots with Prompting: Results

-System-level correlations between human- and LLM-judgements for each of the four possible prompt design manipulations are reported in Table \ref{tab:ieval_corr}.
+System-level correlations between human- and LLM-judgments for each of the four possible prompt design manipulations are reported in Table \ref{tab:ieval_corr}.
 Few-shot prompting with instructions results in the highest correlation of 0.954, which is further illustrated by the scatter plots in Figure \ref{fig:corr}.
-According to the plots, providing examples helps the LLM to calibrate the produces scores, eliminating the positivity bias, whereas instructions result in reduced variance.
+According to the plots, providing examples helps the LLM to calibrate the produced scores, eliminating the positivity bias, whereas instructions result in reduced variance.